-The Speaking Examination must be marked by the Centre according to the instructions and a sample recorded for external moderation.
+The Speaking test must be marked by the Centre according to the instructions and a sample submitted for External moderation.

-The syllabus is approved for use in England, Wales and Northern Ireland as a Cambridge International Level 1/Level 2 Certificate.
+The syllabus is regulated for use in England, Wales and Northern Ireland as a Cambridge International Level 1/Level 2 Certificate.